NonlinearOscillations/HarmonicBalance.jl/docs/src/examples/simple_Duffing.md

 # [Introduction: the Duffing oscillator](@id Duffing)

 Here we show the workflow of HarmonicBalance.jl on a simple example - the driven Duffing oscillator.
+The code is also available as a [Jupyter notebook](https://github.com/NonlinearOscillations/HarmonicBalance-notebooks).

 ## The equations